ColinGilbert/gentoomuch/README.md

 - ``gentoomuch bootstrap <profile.name> <tarball.filename>``: Bootstraps a builder from an upstream stage3 ands its corresponding .asc signature, for a profile you define.
 - ``gentoomuch profile ls``: Lists the profiles you've bootstrapped.
 - ``gentoomuch profile set <profile.name>``: Sets the profile that'll be used when calling ``freshroot``
+- ``gentoomuch profile update``: Updates the build environment for all profiles.
 - ``gentoomuch stage build <stage4.definition>``: Builds a stage4 that you've defined.
 This for you to test a build before running the whole pipeline.
 - ``gentoomuch kernel prep <kernel.config>``: Prepares a named kernel config and drops you into ``make nconfig``.
 If the configuration doesn't exist, Gentoomuch creates a new one.
 - ``gentoomuch kernel update``: Deletes all downloaded kernel source files and re-download fresh ones.